ngs-lang/ngs/doc/ngslang.1.md

 ## Namespaces gotchas

-Since by default all variables are local, the following example will not add method implementation to `some_global_name` but will create namespace-local `some_global_name`.
+Since by default all variables are local, the following example will not add method to `some_global_name` multimethod but will create namespace-local `some_global_name` multimethod.

 	myns = ns {
 		F some_global_name() ...